solarslurpi/OG-GrowBuddy/pages/cam_buddy.md

 - Adding a [USB to DIP adapter](https://amzn.to/3CIpQ3q) to make it easy to plug in a USB cord.
 [MagnusT's "Smallest possible ESP32-CAM~ entry on Thingiverse](https://www.thingiverse.com/thing:4107609) has shared such a design:

 ![USB to DIP ESP32-CAM case](../images/thingiversecase_with_usb_connector.jpg)
-- Adding a way to easily mount within the grow tent.
+- Adding a way to easily mount either in a grow tent or elsewhere.
 Right now I use string and some two sided tape.
-Best to have a way to easily mount on any of the grow tent's poles at whatever height and angle is necessary.

 # Software
-Software was built using the Arduino IDE.
+The code is written using the Arduino IDE.
+Since I am not an expert with Arduino code (and JavaScript for that matter...oh and the details of HTML...hmmm...), I stuck with the Arduino IDE and installed all the ESP32 goo as described in multiple YouTube videos.
+As I got deeper into the project, I couldn't help thinking it might be a better path to code directly in the ESP IDF instead of using the Arduino IDE...

 The main pieces include:

 - The code that streams a live video feed over http to one client.
 The majority of this code is found in [app_http.cpp](https://github.com/solarslurpi/GrowBuddy/blob/ad03f6705e5399dbb0571254f4b25ed775f86e3d/camBuddy_code/camBuddy/app_httpd.cpp).
 The code was evolved from Rui Santos' excellent tutorial, [ESP32-CAM Video Streaming Web Code](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/).
+The camera is initialized in the function `bool initCamera();`.
+I am using the settings for the AI Thinker ESP32-CAM.
+One thing that we might want to change is the image quality or perhaps the pixel format.
+The constants are defined in [espressif's esp32-camera file sensor.h](https://github.com/espressif/esp32-camera/blob/master/driver/include/sensor.h).
 - The code for storing the image on a Raspberry Pi server is pinned to run on the ESP32's Core0 (see [`initStorePicFTPonCore0()`](https://github.com/solarslurpi/GrowBuddy/blob/cdc84a9b7d882e8746123f16a8f8e802f8390ff4/camBuddy_code/camBuddy/storePicFTPonCore0.cpp))
 - ESP32 logging.
 Implementing logging gave me better insight into the Arduino IDE's abstraction layer over the ESP32 IDF.
 The Arduino IDE only gave me rudimentary printf to a locally plugged in serial monitor for logging.
 Yet, in the depths below the Arduino abstraction layer, the ESP IDF has a much more powerful logging subsystem.
 There's a few things to do before we can use it in our project, especially with the AI Thinker ESP32-CAM.
 To get logging to work, I had to understand and implement the [menu access and debugging "toggles"](esp32_arduino_learnings.md)